Larssies/LoginPage/README.md

 # LoginPage
-Made a login page using Java.
+Made a simple login page using Java.

+Made by Larssies

 Instructions:
 1. Open Command Prompt